Lean Validation: The Fundamental Guide

 • Adapt concepts based on real customer feedback

-• Create killer pitches that unlock the funding needed to move forward
+• Create killer business cases that unlock corporate funding

-Let’s take a closer look at what this methodology entails, the different steps in the process and how it differs from venture to venture.
+Let’s take a closer look at what this methodology entails, the different steps in the process and how to apply them to validate business ideas.

 2